Marathon Asset Management

-Marathon Asset Management, LP is an investment manager focused on opportunistic investing in credit and fixed income markets globally.
-Marathon manages a family of investment programs principally focused on credit strategies including hedge funds, managed accounts, single-client funds and collateralized loan, and debt obligation vehicles.
+Marathon Asset Management, LP is a hedge fund focused on opportunistic investing in credit and fixed income markets globally.
+Marathon manages a investments principally focused on hedge funds, managed accounts, single-client funds and collateralized loan, and debt obligation vehicles.

 Organisation

 The firm is headquartered in New York City with investment offices in London and Singapore.
 Marathon is one of eight firms selected by the U.S. Department of the Treasury to manage the Legacy Securities Public Private Investment Program ("PPIP") Fund.

-Founded in 1998, Marathon manages approximately $24 billion of capital and has approximately 150 employees.
+Founded in 1998, Marathon manages over $23 billion of capital and has approximately 190 employees.
 The firm is registered with the U.S. Securities and Exchange Commission (SEC) as an investment adviser under the Investment Advisers Act of 1940.
 In addition, Marathon is a member of the National Futures Association ("NFA") and is registered with the Commodity Futures Trading Commission ("CFTC") in the U.S., the Financial Services Authority ("FSA") in the UK, and is notice filed as an exempted fund manager with Monetary Authority of Singapore ("MAS") in Singapore.